ubports/docs.ubports.com/sdk/apps/qml/QtQuick/QML Dynamic View Ordering Tutorial 2 - Dragging View Items.rst

             }

-Dragging the content item is enabled by binding it to the `MouseArea </sdk/apps/qml/QtQuick/MouseArea/>`__'s `drag.target </sdk/apps/qml/QtQuick/MouseArea#drag.target-prop>`__ property.
-Because we still want the view to be flickable we wait until the `MouseArea </sdk/apps/qml/QtQuick/MouseArea/>`__'s `pressAndHold </sdk/apps/qml/QtQuick/MouseArea#pressAndHold-signal>`__ signal is emitted before binding the drag target.
+Dragging the content item is enabled by binding it to the :ref:`MouseArea <sdk_qtquick_mousearea>`'s :ref:`drag.target <sdk_qtquick_mousearea#drag.target-prop>` property.
+Because we still want the view to be flickable we wait until the :ref:`MouseArea <sdk_qtquick_mousearea>`'s :ref:`pressAndHold <sdk_qtquick_mousearea#pressAndHold-signal>` signal is emitted before binding the drag target.
 This way when mouse moves before the hold timeout has expired it is interpreted as moving the list and if it moves after it is interpreted as dragging an item.
 To make it more obvious to the user when an item can be dragged we'll change the background color of the content item when the timeout has expired.

 .. code:: qml